 What Are The Symptoms Of Vaginismus?

-- Burning and stinging in the vagina if penetration occurs
+- You experience burning and stinging in the vagina

-- Tightening or clenching of the vaginal walls
+- You experience a tightening or clenching of the vaginal walls

 What does vaginismus feel like?

 Say if you were clenching your vaginal muscles, it’s like that, but all the time.
 I’m doing it right now.

 I have to remind myself to relax.
 You hear about people with hidden traumas and that connection to vaginismus because something horrible happened to them but this just appeared out of nowhere.

 Have you had to overcome emotional and physical barriers living with this disorder?

 Yes the condition has negatively affected relationships I’ve had with people who refuse to understand it.

 It took me a long time to accept that I had vaginismus myself and to accept that treatment wasn’t something that was going to work for me right now.

 Vaginal sex is impossible for me so that’s not something I consider when I’m having sex.
 Accepting that took a long time too, but eventually it became second nature and allowed me to stop focusing on the condition as a negative.